smclaughlan/sketchcircle/README.md

 # Sketchcircle

 Sketchcircle is designed to support the features specific to art improvement sketchbook communities.
-It will feature goal setting, an image only timeline, and an easy to use interface.
+It features goal setting, an image only timeline, and an easy to use interface.

 See the [live version](http://sketchcircle.herokuapp.com).